Shobhitk2005/Omr/replit.md

 # Overview

 This is a Flask-based web application that generates professional OMR (Optical Mark Recognition) answer sheets in PDF format.
-The application allows educational institutions to create customizable answer sheets for various examinations with features like custom school names, exam titles, subject configurations, and adjustable question counts.
-The system uses ReportLab for PDF generation and provides a responsive web interface for easy sheet creation.
+The application features a stunning, mobile-first responsive design with professional animations and modern UI effects.
+Educational institutions can create customizable answer sheets for various examinations with features like custom school names, exam titles, subject configurations, and adjustable question counts.
+The system uses ReportLab for PDF generation and provides an exceptional user experience optimized for mobile devices.

 # User Preferences